Raffaele/main-design-patterns/README.md

 10. **Memento** Captures and externalizes an object’s internal state without violating encapsulation, allowing the object to be restored to this state later.

 ## Singleton
-The **Singleton** is a creational design pattern that ensures a class has only one instance throughout the application and provides a global point of access to that instance.
+The **Singleton** (Creational) is a creational design pattern that ensures a class has only one instance throughout the application and provides a global point of access to that instance.

 In TypeScript, it's often implemented using a private constructor and a static method or property to control instance creation.